apeckham/liquid_missing_filters/README.md

 # Notes:

 - Feel free to add new tests
+- Feel free to change the way that "missing filters" and "missing variables" are returned.
+For example, you could create a new method "render_missings" that returns [rendered_string, missing_variables, missing_filters]
 - Please make the patch as short as possible

 # To run tests: